 The intake appointment process

-An intake appointment with a trainer comprises three parts and takes about an hour:
+An intake appointment with a trainer comprises three parts and takes about 45 minutes:

 1. Getting acquainted